 Disposing of giant hogweed

 Giant hogweed is a controlled waste (similar to Japanese knotweed) so, if it is taken off site, can only be disposed of in licensed landfill sites with the required documentation.
-To avoid this, dispose of any plant material (dug up or cut down) by burning.

 The smaller, native hogweed, Heracleum sphondylium, is not classed as controlled waste but should still be disposed of with care to avoid human contact.